Overview

 The glomerular capillary wall has layers the blood has to pass through in the ultrafiltration process:

-- Gaps in the Endothelium - this has pores which prevent red blood cells passing through
+• Gaps in the endothelium — these have pores which prevent red blood cells passing through

-- Basement membrane - the main filter which prevents proteins from being filtered out the blood
+• Basement membrane — the main filter which prevents proteins from being filtered out of the blood

-These 3 layers prevent larger molecules, such as red blood cells and proteins passing through, so these remain in the blood.
-The substances (smaller molecules) that pass through enter the Bowman’s capsule and are known as the glomerular filtrate.
+These 3 layers prevent larger molecules (such as red blood cells and proteins) from passing through, so these remain in the blood.
+The substances (smaller molecules) that do pass through enter the Bowman’s capsule and are known as the glomerular filtrate.

 Where do the proteins and blood cells go?